kyaso/py-v/README.md

     <img src="https://img.shields.io/github/license/kyaso/py-v">
 </p>

-Py-V is a cycle-accurate simulator for RISC-V CPUs.
-Py-V is written purely in Python.
+Py-V is a cycle-accurate simulator for RISC-V CPUs, written in pure Python.
+It is also a library for designing and modelling any digital hardware.

 ## Why Py-V?